 The Reggio Emilia Approach to learning involves making connections and relationships between feelings, ideas, words, and actions.
 Every child brings with them deep curiosity and potential.
 It is this innate curiosity that drives their interest to understand their world and their place within it.
 Probably the most well-known aspect of the Reggio Emilia Approach is the belief that children use many many different ways to show their understanding and express their thoughts and creativity.
 A hundred different ways of thinking, of discovering, of learning.
 Through drawing and sculpting, through dance and movement, through painting and pretend play, through modeling and music, each one of these Hundred Languages must be valued and nurtured.
 They are all a part of the child, learning and play are not separated.
-The Reggio Emilia Approach emphasises hands-on discovery learning that allows the child to use all their senses and all their languages to learn.
+The Reggio Emilia Approach emphasizes hands-on discovery learning that allows the child to use all their senses and all their languages to learn.

-The following key principles are inspirations from Reggio Emilia, which we adapt to our own community and culture at Stonebrook Day School.
+The following key principles are inspirations from Reggio Emilia, which we adapt to our community and culture at Stonebrook Day School.

 - The Image of the Child